About the Journal

 1) Submission of an original manuscript via electronic online submission;

-2) Quick and holistic judgement by the DPJ Main Editors whether manuscript fits the Focus and Scope of the Journal and is comprehensible.
-If it does not, the Author will be notified with an e-mail of rejection.
+2) Quick and holistic judgement by the DPJ Main Editors whether the manuscript fits the Focus and Scope of the Journal, has acceptable scholarship quality, and is comprehensible.
+If it does not, the Author will be notified by email of rejection.
+In rare cases, a promising manuscript can be returned to the Author if something important is missing, thereby preventing the review process.
+The Main Editors' judgment is "liberal": if one Main Editor judges the manuscript positively, it moves to the next step (for 1-2 weeks).

 Stage#2 (5-7 weeks)

 6) The Managing Editors Team makes their authorial decision informed by the Referees’ Comments and their own authorial judgment: (“Decline Submission”, “Resubmit for (new) Review”, “(minor)Revision Required”, or “Accept Submission (as it is)”.
-If they cannot make the decision, the Editor-in-Chief is assigned to make it (or a Deputy of the Editor-in-Chief depending on circumstances) (1 week);
+If they cannot make the decision, the Editor-in-Chief is assigned to make it (or a Deputy of the Editor-in-Chief, depending on circumstances) (1 week);

 Total for the first reviewing cycle: about 7-10 weeks.